govend/govend/README.md

 ```

 ### Rewrite Imports
 `govend` will always rewrite imports, but `govend imports` comes in handy while writing code.  `govend imports` acts exactly like `goimports`, but will prioritize the `internal/_vendor` directory.
-If you have ever vendored packages and used `goimports` you probably have noticed that `goimports` pulls first from other unvendored `$GOPATH` packages.
+If you have ever vendored packages you have probably noticed that `goimports` first pulls from unvendored `$GOPATH` packages.
 This can be annoying so give `govend imports -w` a shot.

 ### Scan Code
 If you want to scan your code to find out how many third party dependecies are present run `govend scan`.
 You can even specify a path and output formats.